aviz85/school_manage/docs/api_documentation.md

     - Description: Mark a specific message as read
     - Authentication: Required

+37. **Verify Message Content**
+    - URL: `/api/messages/verify/`
+    - Method: POST
+    - Description: Verify if the message content adheres to school rules and is appropriate
+    - Authentication: Required
+    - Request Body:
+      ```json
+      {
+        "content": "string"
+      }
+      ```
+    - Response:
+      ```json
+      {
+        "status": "string",
+        "explanation": "string"
+      }
+      ```
+    - Note: The status will be either "APPROVED" or "REJECTED".
+If rejected, an explanation will be provided.

 Note: All message endpoints require authentication.
 Include the access token in the Authorization header as `Bearer <token>` for all requests.

 Note: All endpoints require authentication.
 Include the access token in the Authorization header as `Bearer <token>` for all requests except the token obtain and refresh endpoints.